 Integra acquired the Florida Mountain Project in January 2018.
 The Florida Mountain property is free of all royaltes and other types of financial encumbrances.

-1. NI 43-101 Technical Report and Preliminary Economic Assessment for the DeLamar and Florida Mountain Gold – Silver Project, Owyhee County, Idaho, USA.
-Dated October 22, 2019.
+1. NI 43-101 Technical Report and Preliminary Feasibility Study for the DeLamar and Florida Mountain Gold – Silver Project, Owyhee County, Idaho, USA.
+Dated March 22, 2022.